apache/zeppelin/docs/manual/publish.md

   * After running a paragraph in your Zeppelin notebook, click a gear button located on the right side.
 Then, click **Link this Paragraph** tab like below image.
 <center><img src="../assets/themes/zeppelin/img/docs-img/link-the-paragraph.png" height="100%" width="100%"></center>

   * Just copy the provided link.
-After then, change the host name to your ip address.
 <center><img src="../assets/themes/zeppelin/img/docs-img/copy-the-link.png" height="100%" width="100%"></center>

 ### Embed the Paragraph to Your Own Web Site